quasarframework/quasar/docs/src/pages/backend-and-api/firebase/routeGuards.md

 Before we start getting into the deeper areas of the documentation we need to dicuss [Navigation Guards with Vue Router](https://router.vuejs.org/guide/advanced/navigation-guards.html#global-before-guards)

-Navigation guards with firebase, and subsequently when working with Quasar can be a little tricky, One of the most asked question regarding how to deal with navigation guards, as when using the Quasar framework, you do not have direct access to the `main.js` file to manipulate when the main Vue instance gets instantiated.
+Route guarding is the process of allowing firebase to fully initialize, and then respond based on how we set up our routes file in our app notifying us if there is an authenticated user or not.
+Navigation guards with firebase, and subsequently when working with Quasar can be a little tricky.
+One of the most asked question regarding how to deal with navigation guards, as when using the Quasar framework, you do not have direct access to the `main.js` file to manipulate when the main Vue instance gets instantiated.
 To deal with this process we have to rely on the boot files, and the router instance itself.

+Once we have a user authenticated the idea is to have pages be protected as to allow authenticated user to have access to routes and pages.
+To take it one step further, it would be ideal to have role based permissions set up as well.
+This will need to incorporate a data store and create a collection of users.
+More on that later, but back to route guarding.

 > Initialy and simply we can easily just do this in our `index.js` in the router: